NitinKarthikS/Fetch-Rewards/README.md

 ## What are the top 5 brands by receipts scanned for most recent month?

+If the product table is created after analyzing all the json files;; the below would be the possible query to find the top 5 brands by receipts

 ```select brand, count(*) from product p join brands b on p.brand_id = b.id join receipts r on r.id = p.receipts_id where date_trunc('month', r.purchaseDate) = max(date_trunc('month', r.purchaseDate)) order by count(*) desc limit 5;```

 ## When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?